sam-greenwood/taco_vis/README.md

 c_scale: (float) The range of the colorbar which runs from -c_scale through to +c_sale.
 By default the maximum amplitude within the dataset

+# Tests

+A test python script is included.
+Running this script tests running a live animation and saving image files that should match those provided in the `/test_files` directory within this repository

 # Known issues

 You may run into problems with matplotlib interfacing with ffmpeg to save animations.